 3) The Collective Search

 Boutique agency specializing in sales hires for venture-backed SaaS/tech companies.
-They are known for their incredibly personal, meticulous, caring approach to each placement – lots of emphasis on personality/culture fit.
-Strong, loyal community of sales professionals who care about thriving as well as succeeding.
+They are known for their incredibly personal, meticulous, caring approach to each placement, emphasizing personality/culture fit.
+Strong, loyal community of sales professionals who care about thriving and succeeding.
 Started in SF and now have a presence on both coasts.

 4) True Search

 A diversified recruiting agency with a focus on working with venture-backed tech companies.
 They have a broad focus across many disciplines, including sales, technology, and finance.

 5) Betts Recruiting

 Betts recruiting focuses on sales, marketing, and executive hires for Venture Backed startups and technology companies